AdobeDocs/campaign-classic.en/help/delivery/using/use-templates.md

 When you manage several brands in Adobe Campaign, Adobe recommends having one sub-domain per brand.
 For example, a bank can have several sub-domains corresponding to each of its regional agencies.
 If a bank owns the bluebank.com domain, its sub-domains can be @ny.bluebank.com, @ma.bluebank.com, @ca.bluebank.com, etc. Having one delivery template per sub-domain enables you to always use the right pre-configured parameters for each of your brand, which avoids errors and saves you time.

-**Tip**:  To avoid configuration errors in Campaign Standard, we recommend that you duplicate a native template and alter its properties rather than create a new template.
+**Tip**:  To avoid configuration errors, we recommend that you duplicate a native template and alter its properties rather than create a new template.

 ## Configure addresses